FAQs – Home Air Conditioning Information

 Where can I get parts for my Carrier equipment?

-As a Carrier dealer, Bounds Heating & Air is the best resource for identifying and supplying the correct, current parts for your system, as well as pricing and availability.
+As a Carrier dealer, Bounds Heating & Air is the best resource for pricing and availability for the parts you need for your system.

 Which Carrier equipment will best fit my home?